What is shamanism?

 A better word that I’d love to see enter into the conversation more often is animism ~ a worldview that embraces the idea that everything is alive, a universe of living energy.
 The techniques that we refer to when we speak of shamanic healing come from animistic cultures that understood the interdependence between human beings, the rest of the natural world, and the unseen.
 Shamanic techniques were used by healers to intercede on behalf of clients, calling upon the forces of nature and Spirit to help those who were suffering and unwell, as well as the community as a whole.
 Even though many dominant world cultures have become industrial and technological societies, animistic and shamanic practices are still embraced where traditional cultures continue.
 Shamanic practices have also experienced a resurgence of interest in modern cultures around the world, now referred to as neoshamanism, which embraces elements of traditional shamanic practices along with new methods and techniques not attributed to any particular cultural tradition.

-To be clear, I do not call myself a shaman, though I do practice healing techniques I have learned in connection with longtime mentors and teachers, most of whom live and work in Peru.
-I offer immense gratitude to my primary mentors: Diego Palma and Javier Reguiero in the Sacred Valley, and Don Agustin & Dona Benita, from the high Andean community of Qochomoco, Q’ero Nation.
-I also offer gratitude to other remarkable guides and teachers who have touched my life in foundational ways: Don José Campos (Pulcallpa, Peru), Don Bechin (Iquitos, Peru), Puma Fredy Quispe Singona (Chinchero, Peru), Elder Malidoma Patrice Somé (Burkina Faso/US), and Joanna Macy (US).
+To be clear, I do not call myself a shaman, though I do practice healing techniques I have learned in connection with longtime mentors and teachers, many of whom live and work in Peru.
+I offer immense gratitude to my primary mentors: Diego Palma and Javier Reguiero in the Sacred Valley (both have now joined the ancestors), and Don Agustin & Dona Benita, from the high Andean community of Qochomoco, Q’ero Nation.
+I also offer gratitude to other remarkable guides and teachers who have touched my life in foundational ways: Don José Campos (Pulcallpa, Peru), Don Bechin (Iquitos, Peru), Puma Fredy Quispe Singona (Chinchero, Peru), Elder Malidoma Patrice Somé (Burkina Faso/US), Joanna Macy (US), and Francis Weller (US).
 I also offer gratitude to all the other beautiful souls who have generously welcomed me into community, sharing their knowledge and wisdom.

 If you’re curious to learn more about the traditional practices and historical context of the word shaman ~ a word that originates in indigenous traditions from North Asia ~ you will find a lot of information HERE.
 While the word “shaman” hails from North Asia, similar practices have been found in indigenous folk traditions on every continent, and the previous link also provides information and resources on that.